ianlav/EECS393IsaacGameThing/README.md

 ##Installation
 This project comes prepackaged with built versions.
 Just double-click the .exe (or equivalent) to launch!
+Find these in the "Builds" folder.
 If you would like to view the source code in the editor, you will need to download Unity.
 If you'd like to view the source code otherwise, any IDE should do.

+##Building
+If you would like to build the project for yourself, you will need Unity.
+After loading the project in the editor, go to File->Build & Run and select your OS.
+Once it opens, pick any resolution and graphics setting.

 ##Licensing
 Please see the included license file